-Renowned for its creativity, research, international focus, industry engagement and state-of-the-art facilities, the UTS School of Design forms a dynamic community of students, lecturers, researchers and practitioners, incorporating six disciplines:
+Renowned for its creativity, research, international focus, industry engagement and state-of-the-art facilities, the UTS School of Design forms a dynamic community of students, lecturers, researchers and practitioners, incorporating the following disciplines:

 - Fashion and Textiles

 - Interior Architecture

 - Visual Communication